3 Secrets of Presenting Yourself in that 20 Second Introduction

 Three secrets of making the right impression when you introduce yourself: have a point, take your time, and say it with conviction.
 All 3 are things you do when you do naturally under certain circumstances.

-So let’s look at developing a 20-second sound-bite intro.
-It sounds interesting.
-Think of someone trying to get you to sign a petition.
-How many seconds do they have to interrupt your commitment to being someplace else?
-As I hurtled into a store the other day, the petitioner said, “Would you like to help bring down insurance rates?"/p>
+So let’s look at developing a 20-second intro.
+It needs to sound interesting.
+For example: Think of someone trying to get you to sign a petition.
+How many seconds do they have to grab your interest?
+As I hurtled into a store the other day, the petitioner said, “Would you like to help bring down insurance rates?”

-So, how tight is your bite?
-One shining example of a tight one is an ABC promotional I saw recently: "Marry rich.
+So, how tight is your sound bite?
+One shining example of a tight one is an ABC promotional I saw: “Marry rich.
 Kill him.
 Repeat.”
 A message that short is attention getting and easy for you to remember.